SteffenPloetz/TGUI-XHML/README.md

 # TGUI-XHTML
-A XHTML module with the main purpose to provide an XHTML viewer widget (or more beneral a ***rich text display widget***, but only XHTML formatting is currently impemented) for texus [TGUI](https://github.com/texus/TGUI/).
+A XHTML module with the main purpose to provide an XHTML viewer widget (or more general: a ***rich text display widget***, but only XHTML formatting is impemented yet) for texus [TGUI](https://github.com/texus/TGUI/).

 ## Table of contents
 * [First impression](#first-impression)